jon-harper/E34M1/docs/compat/index.md

 ## EVA 3 Compatibility

 E34M1 is generally compatible with EVA 3 hotend mounts and drive modules.
-Stock EVA cooling inlets may be used with E34M1 with an adapter.
+See the [Hotends](hotends.md) and [Extruder](drive.md) pages for a list of known mounts (including non-stock mods).

 ### Heat Set Inserts